sashankneupane/mysql-lms/README.md

 3. Login to MySQL: `mysql -u <username> -p`.
 4. Run the SQL file: `SOURCE ./sql/createFullDB.sql`.
 This will populate the database with the data from the csv files.
 5. If you only want to create database and tables, run: `SOURCE ./sql/createDB.sql`.

-## You can also run the python scripts to create the database and tables.
+6. This will create a databased named `lms` and all the tables with exisiting data in the sql files generated from the csv files.
+If you want to generate new data, you can use the python scripts as described below.

-To install this database using python scripts, follow these steps:
+## To create the database and tables using python scripts, follow these steps:

 1. Clone/download this repository: `git clone https://github.com/sashankneupane7/mysql-lms.git`.
 2. Navigate to the repository directory: `cd mysql-lms`.